dfinity/cancan/README.md

 Now you can make changes to any frontend code and see instant updates, in many cases not even requiring a page refresh, so UI state is preserved between changes.
 Occasionally adding a CSS rule won't trigger an update, and the user has to manually refresh to see those changes.

-## Internet Identity (the app formerly known as IDP) Locally
+## Internet Identity Locally

-Clone and setup [the project](https://github.com/dfinity/idp-service) and make sure that the `idp_service` is deployed, and you have the front-end available. then change our `DEFAULT_IDP_URL` to reflect where it is running.
-That should allow you to do auth locally to try out new IDP.
-For production, we will probably configure `auth.ic0.app` to be running this canister, but for now this is how to get it running.
+Clone and setup [the project](https://github.com/dfinity/internet-identity) and make sure that `internet_identity` is deployed, and you have the front-end available.
+That should allow you to do auth locally to try out the new Internet Identity service.
+For production, we will probably configure `identity.ic0.app` to be running this canister, but for now this is how to get it running.

 ## TODO